christophstrasen/WorldObserver/docs/observations/reactivex_primer.md

 Important: `map` changes what flows downstream.

-- If you map from `observation` → `squareId`, you no longer have access to `observation.square.x` later in the pipeline.
+- If you map from a rich `observation` table → scalar  `squareId`, you no longer have access to `observation.square.x` later in the pipeline.
 - If you still need multiple fields, map to a *smaller table* instead of a single value:

 ```lua